safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <tr>
 <td style="border: 1px solid darkorange; font-weight: bold">End Workspace</td>
-<td style="border: 1px solid darkorange">C:\FMEData2017\Workspaces\ServerAuthoring\Notifications-Ex3-Complete.fmw</td>
+<td style="border: 1px solid darkorange">C:\FMEData2017\Workspaces\ServerAuthoring\RealTime-Ex3-Complete.fmw</td>
 </tr>

 </table>

 ---

->>>>REVISE
+Now that you have learned how to run a workspace in response to a notification, it's time to take that basic workspace and adjust it for your overall goal: to provide real-time updates to your corporation's databases!
-Having carried out various notification tasks, your mind goes back to a Directory Watch project you started but didn't finish.
-It involved watching for Shape datasets representing contours.
-Let's see if we can put that start to a good use.
+Let's start off by extracting information from the notifications and configure

 ---